victoroxbr/BET3D/README.md

 ![BET3D Screen](./images/screenBET3D.png)

-The project can be visualized at : [mariestretti.github.io/BET3D](https://mariestretti.github.io/BET3D).
+The project can be visualized at : [victoroxbr.github.io/BET3D](https://victoroxbr.github.io/BET3D/).

 ## Context
 This project takes place in the Web 3D lesson of the TSI course at the [ENSG](http://www.ensg.eu).
 The [IGN](http://www.ign.fr) wants to create a 3D view from the [Turgot map](https://fr.wikipedia.org/wiki/Plan_de_Turgot#/media/Fichier:Turgot_map_of_Paris_-_Norman_B._Leventhal_Map_Center.jpg) of Paris.

+There is a previous project realised by ENSG students on this page : [BET3D](https://github.com/MarieStretti/BET3D).

-The objectives are:
+The new objectives are:
-* Lifting the buildings facades up from the Paris Turgot map
+* Add roof edges in the modelisation
-* Holing the map where the buildings were drawn
+* Animate the appearance of the buildings
-* Viewing the map from the original Turgot perspective
-* Viewing the map from the zenithal perspective
+* Differenciate the animation of the building and the roof
-* Switching between 2D and 3D views

 ## Development